-What is the debt statute of limitations (SoL)?
-Generally speaking, its the legal time limit that bars enforcement of the debt through the court system.
-It does not apply and is not the same for all debts, and a debt may have more than one applicable statute of limitation!
-Use the information on this page and website to learn about your state’s Statute of Limitations on debts and whether or not the rule applies to your situation.
+The information on this page and website will help you learn about your state’s Statute of Limitations on debts and whether or not the rules appy to your situation.
 If you think a debt collector is reaging a debt, trying to collect a debt that is otherwise past its limitations period without telling you, or is making other false or misleading representations, they are likely committing an FDCPA and you may be a victim of unfair or illegal debt collection tactics.
 Submit your information to a FREE* Fair Debt Lawyer for a free case review.
 The debt collector may just be liable to you for statutory damages of up to $1,000, plus any actual damages suffered, plus attorney fees!

 And although you want to consider paying any valid debt, at some point in time and for a myriad of reasons, many of us encounter financial difficulties.
 When financial disaster strikes, we need help which is why we have laws such as the statute of limitations, as well as fair debt and credit laws such as the Fair Debt Collection Practices Act, Fair Credit Reporting Act, Telephone Consumer Protection Act, Truth In Lending Act, Electronic Fund Transfer Act and other must know consumer rights.
 Use the information below to educate yourself on the statute of limitations before paying a debt or making any decisions that might effect your personal financial situation.

 View the Statute of Limitations for Your State